 Rick and Jeri returned to the U.S. in 2007 knowing that they couldn’t forget the needs of others around the world.
 While their work with the child sponsorship program and animal projects was extremely beneficial for the people with whom they worked, it was the moringa tree that truly captured their passion.
 It was so simple, yet so powerful and every time they presented it in the villages, it seemed to ignite something in people!
 When they returned to the U.S., Rick and Jeri sought the best way to put their vision into action and Strong Harvest was born.

-Rick and Jeri’s goal, and Strong Harvest’s purpose, is to work in the developing world to assist people to meet their basic needs in ways that reveal the love and care of God for each person, that empower and create dignity in the individual, that are attainable and sustainable at the family level, and that will be passed down from generation to generation.
-In this way, we hope to bring abundant life to all, both spiritually and physically.
+Rick and Jeri’s goal, and Strong Harvest’s purpose, is to work in the developing world to assist people to meet their basic needs in ways that empower and create dignity in the individual, that are attainable and sustainable at the family level, and that will be passed down from generation to generation.
+In this way, we hope to bring abundant life to all.